-- The state should provide adequate compensation to victims of violent crime or their survivors.
+- The sale of firearms should be strictly regulated.
 (A&P 1973, pp. 278–279, 283, 40)

 - Owners of firearms should be licensed and should be obliged to take training in the safe use of firearms before a license is granted.
 (A&P 1976, pp. 436, 470, 60)

 - International criteria and controls should be established to reduce the impact of small arms trade to fueling and prolonging conflict.
 A&P 2006, pp. 286, 21).

 Select actions of The Presbyterian Church in Canada regarding gun control, gun-related violence and community wellness

 2021: Recognizing the ways that misogyny, racism and economic insecurity intersect and contribute to gun violence, and to the wider community trauma inflicted on all people when gun violence occurs, the church encouraged the Government of Canada to prioritize funding for social programs aimed at ending racism, misogyny, social and economic marginalization and poverty in order to proactively improve safety and wellness in communities.

 Studies show disproportionate use of force and levels of violence in encounters between policing agencies and Black and Indigenous people, but this information is difficult to access, and isn’t always available.
 The church wrote to the Government of Canada advocating for a centralized race-based data collection for encounters with police in order to adequately track and, in turn, fight, systemic racism.

 Up to 70% of people who died in encounters with the police suffered from mental health or substance use problems.
 The church wrote to provinces and territories advocating that funding for wellness-checks is reallocated from police to community and healthcare based crisis intervention workers, including pathways for people to access health-care lead interventions through 911 services that do not necessitate the involvement of police as first responders in mental health crises.
 (A&P 2021, LMA)